jb55/bquery/README.md

 and setting properties (via `set`).
 It's simple yet it changes the way you build your Backbone apps.

+## No more `this` gotchas

+Since bquery wires all of the callbacks, you no longer have to worry about the "forgot to bind `this`" problem.
+You still have to remember to bind `this` when writing mixins though.

 ## Reference

 `bQuery.view()`: returns a bQueryView